iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Cherry/[#007] Thank you to everyone for your concerns.md

 They've been teasing me about being the first artist to ever end up in a hospital by simply going to work<br>
 Can't blame them though; you don't find a lead vocalist who's this unlucky everyday

 However, I don't blame anybody.
-I really do understand why the fans are so emotionally fired-up for this incident<br>
+I really do understand why the fans are so emotionally fired\-up for this incident<br>
 The incidents and people I've come across lately <br>
 have led me to the realization, that if it was me who lost something I treasured<br>
 I certainly won't be able to keep myself under control